‘An aged man is but a paltry thing, a tattered coat upon a stick.’ — W.B. Yeats

 An old friend halfway across the world sends him an email, acknowledging the elderly man’s wife’s birthday in two days.
 His wife died four days before Christmas of a brain hemorrhage.
 They had been together for thirty-four years.
 The elderly man has no surviving immediate family.

 The old friend ends the email with this one word: grim.

 The elderly man (feeling. — shame on him! — particularly sorry for himself that day) replies:

 I am aware.
-And on that day, just like every other day, I will be alone in this hovel subsisting (i.e. at near poverty level) without her.
-No one will phone (not one phone call from anyone in my so-called ‘extended family’ in weeks), and certainly no one will ‘drop in’ since I have no friends.
+And on that day, just like every other day, I will be alone in this hovel without her.
+No one will phone and no one will ‘drop in’ since I have no friends here.
 My wife was my whole life.
-I will sit in a chair in a room outside the ‘dead’ room with this image of her siting in her armchair in the once-upon-a-time living room:
+I will sit in a chair in a room outside the ‘dead’ room with this image of her sitting in her armchair in the former living room: